BlueManedHawk/splashtext/Documentation/CONTRIBUTING.md

 # Contributing Guidelines

-So you want to contribute to Splash Text?
-That's great to hear!
+It's great to hear that you want to contribute to Splash Text!
 This document describes the guidelines for the four methods of contributing:  contributing new splashes, filing issues, and opening pull requests.

 ## New Splashes